nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-1. Should be able to hold up to 1000 supplier contacts without a noticeable sluggishness in performance for typical usage.
+1. Should be able to hold up to 200 supplier and customer contacts without a noticeable sluggishness in performance for typical usage.
 1. Should be able to hold up to 1000 order details without a noticeable sluggishness in performance for typical usage.
-1. Should be able to hold up to 1000 tasks without a noticeable sluggishness in performance for typical usage.
+1. Should be able to hold up to 200 tasks without a noticeable sluggishness in performance for typical usage.
 1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. Should store data locally only.

 *{More to be added}*